 Lorimier, Louis, Will, 1808, (C2124)

-Will of Lorimier of the District and Town of Cape Girardeau, Louisiana Territory.
+The collection contains a typed copy of the will of Lorimier of the District and Town of Cape Girardeau, Louisiana Territory.
 Lorimier named as his executor and heir the Shawnee woman with whom he lived, Pemanpich.
-Will lists names and ages of their six children.
+The will lists names and ages of their six children.

 Louisiana Territory, District of St. Charles.
 Tax Book, 1805, (C1225)